junpark-ai/junpark-ai.github.io/_tabs/about.md

 > ### JMT : Korean Typo Correction based on JaMo-unit Tokenization
 >
 > Unlike English, Korean characters are composed of 2-3 letters.
 So there can be many more combinations of typos in Korean than in English, and we cannot store all the typo words in our model's vocabulary.
 So, we used "Jamo" unit tokenization.
-We used transformer for our model, and the performance was better than other tokenizations. [[<span style="color:olive">pdf</span>](https://drive.google.com/file/d/1a6-10n-QkWhGTyhLcuPKCYfPI3_i0CME/view?usp=drive_link)]
+We used transformer for our model, and the performance was better than other tokenizations. [[<span style="color:olive">**pdf**</span>](https://drive.google.com/file/d/1a6-10n-QkWhGTyhLcuPKCYfPI3_i0CME/view?usp=drive_link)]
 >
 > Dec.
 2022, NLP Final Project

-> ### Generate abbreviations for memorization
+> ### Generate abbreviations to memorize words
 >
 > In childhood, when we had to memorize some words for the exam, we would make a special word with the first character of the words.
 For example, when we have to memorize '부산', '서귀포' and '진천', we can make a word '부서진' for an abbreviation.
-We thought that it's not so easy to make abbreviations when the given words get bigger, so we trained a model to make abbreviations for given words. [[<span style="color:olive">pdf</span>](https://drive.google.com/file/d/1itN9m8mAi6J640nX7-hYkkU8bE8WUz7I/view?usp=drive_link)]
+We thought that it's not so easy to make abbreviations when the given words get bigger, so we trained a model to make abbreviations for given words. [[<span style="color:olive">**pdf**</span>](https://drive.google.com/file/d/1itN9m8mAi6J640nX7-hYkkU8bE8WUz7I/view?usp=drive_link)]
 >
 > Oct.
 2022, deep daiv.
 1st On-board Conference

 > ### Korea Expressway Corporation Complaint Classification
 >
 > There were so many complaints for the company, so a lot of time was used for categorizing the region department.
-So we used deep learning to classify the region of the complaints. [[<span style="color:olive">pdf</span>](https://drive.google.com/file/d/1X3pGLgn220YJZSXbDZApvh-FbC1J_Mo7/view?usp=drive_link)]
+So we used deep learning to classify the region of the complaints. [[<span style="color:olive">**pdf**</span>](https://drive.google.com/file/d/1X3pGLgn220YJZSXbDZApvh-FbC1J_Mo7/view?usp=drive_link)]
 >
 > Aug.
 2022, AICOSS Director's Award